 The Eggfinder LCD handheld receiver will give you the coordinates and real-time altitude during your flight, and will also allow you to program the flight settings remotely without having to use a cable.
 You can also add a Bluetooth module (not included) to stream real-tiem NMEA data wirelessly to your laptop, just like the RX "dongle" receiver.
-Whichever receiver you choose, we recommend that you build the Eggtimer TRS first, because it's easier to tell if it's working, and when you have the RX or LCD kit completed it will be easy to tell if that one is working too since it will be easy to see if they are transmitting/receiving data.
+Whichever receiver you choose, we recommend that you build the receiver first, because you'll need a working receiver in order to test your TRS.
+The receivers are easier to build, too... they'll be a good warm-up for tackling your TRS.